fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 For help using the user interface, read the [Navigating the User Interface](/docs/user-interface) section.

-Note that as of version 0.9.5, downloadable Fluree databases do not have a username and password.
+Note that as of version 0.10.0 (formerly 0.9.5), downloadable Fluree databases do not have a username and password.
 If you are using an older version of Fluree, you can log into the Master database with username, `master` and password, `fluree` or into the Test database with username, `test`, and password, `fluree`.

 ### Fluree with Docker